Posted on :: Tags: ,

 one := ⟨never, never⟩

-This is how grades combine when one parser runs after another.
-For example, first a parser that never fails and may consume, then one that may fail and always consumes:
+I'll write g * g' for the monoid product (in this post the same as g ⊔ g').
+It expresses how grades combine when one parser runs after another.
+For example, suppose we run a parser that never fails and may consume, followed by one that may fail and always consumes:

 ⟨never, possibly⟩ * ⟨possibly, always⟩